Giurgiului

 Giurgiului ([ˈdʒjurdʒjuluj]) is a neighborhood in the southern part of the Romanian capital Bucharest, in Sector 5, near Berceni and Ferentari.
-Like Berceni, Giurgiului has plenty of 10-storey blocks of flats that were built under Communist rule, starting with 1959–1964.
+Like Berceni, Giurgiului has many 10-storey blocks of flats that were built under Communist rule, starting with 1959–1964.
 The estimated population is between 30,000 and 40,000.
 Before the Communists started their massive building programme, Giurgiului was a farming village.
 After 1948 the village was added to the city area.
 A few years later in the south of the neighborhood a pipe factory was built along with a power plant, CET Berceni.

-Giurgiului has a cemetery, which includes a memorial to an estimated 300 Jewish refugees who had sailed from Romania aboard the motor schooner Mefküre and were killed when a Soviet submarine sank the ship in August 1944.
+Giurgiului has a cemetery, which includes a memorial to an estimated 300 Jewish refugees who sailed from Romania aboard the motor schooner Mefküre and were killed when a Soviet submarine sank the ship in August 1944.

 History

 As mentioned before, the area was at first placed on the road towards the town of Giurgiu, the namesake of the neighborhood.
 The area was made up of small farms, agricultural fields and houses.

-The communist government insisted on a modernization programme of the area, using the sparsely-populated areas of Bucharest (including Berceni) to build modern apartment buildings.
+The communist government insisted on a modernization programme of the area, using the sparsely populated areas of Bucharest (including Berceni) to build modern apartment buildings.
 The north–south trunk route plan involved building in the South section of this route a number of apartment buildings.
 Thus, the beginnings of the current Giurgiului housing estate are listed below: